kristianmandrup/typescript-ast-processor/Readme.md

 Currently we have included a little "wizardry" from `TypeWiz`.

+The instrumentor should only instrument using a single (root) data aggregator or single data source.
+The main instrumentor is initialized with reference to the main data collector in `Parser`.

 ### Replacer

 A `Replacer` (as in `TypeWiz`) can be used to replace code in a source file directly in response to the instrumentation.

+### Customization

+We highly advice using the [tsutils](https://github.com/ajafff/tsutils) API to make it easier to gather information and work with the underlying typescript AST.

 ## ESLint traverser